openforcefield/openff-units/docs/index.md

 ## Installation

 We recommend installing OpenFF Units with the [Conda] or [Mamba] package managers.
-If you don't yet have a Conda distribution installed, we recommend [MambaForge] for most users; see the [ecosystem install docs].
+If you don't yet have a Conda distribution installed, we recommend [MambaForge] for most users; see the [OpenFF install docs].
 The `openff-units` package can be installed from Conda Forge:

 ```shell
 conda install -c conda-forge openff-units